-Where planning permission is required, development which provides for improvements to existing sports, recreational and leisure facilities in the Parish will be supported.
+Where planning permission is required, development which provides for improvements to existing sports, recreational and leisure facilities in the parish will be supported.

-Applications which provide financial onsite contributions for new sporting and leisure facilities, recreational spaces, or the enhancement of public footpaths within the Parish will be looked on favourably, providing they are easily accessible for all ages by walking or cycling and are in keeping with other Development Plan policies.
-See also list of projects within the Community Infrastructure Levy (CIL) list within the appendix, which relative contributions could also be delivered towards
+Applications which provide contributions for new sporting and leisure facilities, recreational spaces and the enhancement of public footpaths within the parish will be looked on favourably, providing they are easily accessible for all ages by walking or cycling and are in keeping with other development plan policies.

-- 5.17.
-Presently, the Parish has limited leisure facilities, which is typical of small rural villages where funding is not as great as for towns.
-However, the community wishes to support the implementation of new facilities within the village where they will benefit both the people of the Parish and the wider community. - 5.18.
-As there are is a high proportion of elderly residents in the village, access to these facilities is important to consider.
-Walking and cycling access should be made available so as to promote sustainable means to access the facilities, as well as to reduce parking requirements on the site.
+5.16.
+Presently, the parish has limited leisure facilities, which is typical of small rural villages where funding is not as great as for towns.
+However, the community wishes to support the implementation of new facilities within the village where they will benefit both the people of the parish and the wider community.

-LS4 - Agricultural Activities
+LS4 - Agricultural activities